Watch for Electronic Visit Verification Rules in Your State

 Choices for states

-We are firm believers in the value of electronic visit verification, which is why we have mature verification products that use a patient’s phone or an aide/clinician mobile device and integrate seamlessly with McKesson home health software.
+We are firm believers in the value of electronic visit verification, which is why we have mature verification products that use a patient’s phone or an aide/clinician mobile device and integrate seamlessly with Change Healthcare home health software.
 We also can create an interface between a third-party EVV system vendor to McKesson Homecare™ because we do not believe that specific technology should be mandated for compliance.
+(Editor’s note: McKesson Technology Solutions is now Change Healthcare.)

 Seventeen states have some form of EVV for home health.
 Those states are Connecticut, Florida, Illinois, Iowa, Kansas, Mississippi, Missouri, New Mexico, New York, Ohio, Oklahoma, Oregon, Rhode Island, Texas, South Carolina, Tennessee and Washington.